lfatema/ApiDemo/README.md

 > ng generate service RestService

-Now we will create a Data Compnent class that will perform the CRUD operations.
+Now we will create a Data Component class that will perform the CRUD operations.
 We define components using the below command:

 > ng generate component Data

-We define the GET, POST and DELETE Requests in our RestService class.
+We define the GET, POST, PUT and DELETE Requests in our RestService class.

 To retrieve the response and display it, we have created a table in our .html class.